turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 2. Allow us to enter a friend's email address
 3. Send that friend some advice.

 ## Researching with the Docs
 * [What is SMTP?](http://whatismyipaddress.com/smtp)
 * [Action Mailer](http://guides.rubyonrails.org/action_mailer_basics.html)

+---

-## Sending Email locally with the mailcatcher
+## Sending Email locally with Mailcatcher

 ### Getting Started

-For this tutorial, we are going to setup our emails to "send" through mailcatcher locally.
-And in production, the emails will actually send through Sendgrid.
-If you want to setup an account with Sendgrid in order to send emails both locally and in production, you can set up an account with them.
-Keep in mind that Sendgrid will provision your account at first so it might take some time to get the account set up.
-You should sign up for the free account.
+For this tutorial, we are going to setup our emails to "send" through Mailcatcher locally.
+And in production, you'll want to set up your Rails environment to send all emails through a third-party service like SendGrid.

 First things first, go ahead and clone down [this repo](https://github.com/turingschool-examples/friendly-advice)